KunoiHub/Standoff-2-SkinChanger/README.md

 1. Launch the emulator.
 2. Open **Standoff 2**.
 3. Equip the skin you want to replace.
+4. Build exe as Release | 64
-4. Run the program **as Administrator**.
+5. Run the program **as Administrator**.
-5. Enter the current skin ID.
+6. Enter the current skin ID.
-6. Enter the new skin ID.
+7. Enter the new skin ID.
-7. Choose skin ID by name in the file (skins.txt)
+9. Choose skin ID by name in the file (skins.txt)
-7. Choose one of the available replacement options.
+10. Choose one of the available replacement options.

 If no matches are found, re-equip or unequip the skin in-game and try again.